Jittor/JNeRF/README.md

 ### Extract Mesh with color

-After training, you can extract mesh with color from the pre-trained model :
+After training, you can extract mesh with color from the pre-trained model, and the mesh model file `mesh.ply` will be saved in `./logs/lego/`:
 ```
 python tools/extract_mesh.py --config-file ./projects/ngp/configs/ngp_base.py
 ```